Cloodot

 Create and manage API keys to build custom integrations on top of Cloodot.

-The Developers section is where admins manage programmatic access to Cloodot — creating API keys for custom integrations, scripts, or third-party tools that need to talk to your workspace.
+Go to Settings → Developers → API Keys to manage programmatic access to Cloodot — keys for custom integrations, scripts, or third-party tools that talk to your workspace.

 Developer settings are available to admins and owners only.